laurenvalkyrie/FactorialTest/README.md

 ## Description

-_An automation test written with Selenium and C# and utilizes the Visual Studio Unit Testing framework_
+_An automation test written with Selenium and C# that utilizes the Visual Studio Unit Testing framework_

 ## Specifications
 #### Test cases covered: